-Motivated with seeking for the difference between modular invariants of two vectors (\cite{Chu03}) and modular invariants of a vector and a covector, the purpose of this article is to compute the modular invariant rings of a vector and a covector for some elementary abelian $p$-groups.
+Motivated by seeking an understanding of the difference between modular invariants of two vectors (\cite{Chu03}) and modular invariants of a vector and a covector, the purpose of this article is to compute the modular invariant rings of a vector and a covector for some elementary abelian $p$-groups.
 We elucidate the difference between the case of two vectors and the case of one vector and one covector in Remark \ref{rem1.4} below.